Authentication of documents: Frequently asked questions

 Our office requires information to be able to properly process an application, all of which are captured in the form you must submit with your application (EXT2165).
 As such, if you want the issuing institution to sent your document directly to our office, please ask them to include a duly filled in form with your application.
 If we receive documents from an institutions and no form or return instructions are enclosed, after processing we will send them back to the sender (namely, the issuing institution that sent the documents to our office).

-• Do Canadian missions (embassies, consulate and high commission) offer authentication services too?
+• Do Canadian missions (embassies, consulates, and high commissions) offer authentication services too?

-Some Canadians mission offer authentication services.
-To find out if they do, please visit the website of the Canadian mission that is responsible for the country or region where you are located or intend to travel.
+Some Canadians missions offer authentication services for those who are located within their respective consular jurisdiction.
+To find out if they do, please visit the website of the Canadian mission that is responsible for the country or region where you are located.
 If they offer that service, their processing time may be lower than that of the Authentication Services Sections in Ottawa.

 • I have a short-form (pocket-size) birth certificate.
 Can I get it authenticated it?